 “Your mother…you remember your mother?
 I told her we met briefly in the hallway last week…”

-Teachers giggle at the window at the teacher’s lounge at Gregory’s oddball/dodgeball way of crossing fields and lawns to get to class.
+Teachers giggle through the window of the teacher’s lounge at Gregory’s oddball/dodgeball way of crossing fields and lawns to get to class.
 Somebody in a penguin costume shows up in the hallway, never says a word, and one random teacher glances at her and says “Room 6.”
 A scene or two later, same thing, another teacher — “Room 14” this time.

-A little boy baby-sister Madeleine’s age has more poise, polish and manners when it comes to knocking on their door than Gregory ever will.
+A little boy who is baby-sister Madeleine’s age has more poise, polish and manners when it comes to knocking on their door than Gregory ever will.

 The photographer for the school magazine, Eric (Alan Love), has a mini-me younger fanboy who does everything — gestures, etc. — that Eric does.